stiliajohny/stiliajohny.github.io/content/posts/wales-quick-tour/index.en.md

 # The journey

-I will take the M40 till after Birmingham, then follow the twisty roads passing through the Brecon Beacons National Park.
-I will stop at the Bwlch y Groes and Pen-y-Pass before heading to Llyn Ogwen.
+I took the M40 until after Birmingham and followed the twisty roads passing through the Brecon Beacons National Park.
+I stopped at the Bwlch y Groes and Pen-y-Pass before heading to Llyn Ogwen.

-The journey was brilliant with a bit of rain.
+The journey was enjoyable with a bit of rain.
 I mostly took the motorway until I reached the first roads in Snowdonia, just around Lake Llanwddyn.

-From there, I took some twisty roads and enjoyed the ride and, admittedly, a good amount of rain.
+From there, I took some twisty roads and enjoyed the ride and, admittedly, a good amount of rain.<br>
 The roads were great.
-The journey was filled with nature, fresh air and excellent roads to enjoy a good ride.
+The journey was filled with nature, fresh air and pleasing roads to enjoy a good ride.<br>
-The days were getting dark, so I headed to Lake Ogwen and set the tent.
+The days were getting dark, so I headed to Lake Ogwen and set the tent.<br>
-I had no plan of where to stay; I only knew I wanted to stay next to a lake and make a coffee at sunrise.
+I had no plan of where to stay; I only knew I wanted to stay next to a lake and brew a coffee at sunrise.<br>

-It was windy under the mountain.
-My first attempt to set the tent was proven unsuccessful, with the ten flying away.
+It was windy beneath the mountain.
+My first attempt to set the tent was proven unsuccessful, with the tent flying away.
 Under the clear sky and a half moon, I could see the sheep glowing in the field.
 This was when I realised there was a farm nearby.
-I found a corner spot near the farm, where the wind was calmer.
+I found a corner spot near the farm, where the wind was milder.
 I set the tent, and the bike, heated some baked bins and tried to enjoy the rain and wind outside.

 The night passed, and I couldn't sleep well.
-The wind was unbearable, and the noises from the farm beside me were like a thriller.<br>
+The wind was unbearable, and the noises from the farm beside me were like a thriller.

 When the sun rose, I set for my coffee.<br>
-I made myself an excellent dark roast espresso, added a bit of sugar and hot water, and enjoyed a nice cup of coffee by the lake.
+I made an exceptional dark roast espresso, added a bit of sugar and hot water, and enjoyed a nice cup of coffee by the lake.

-From there, I had a pleasant stroll around with the bike and started heading back to London
+From there, I had a pleasant ride around with the bike and started heading back to London.

 # Photo Gallery